-A second feature distinguishes processing in the neocortex from that in ANNs: all regions in the neocortex are also interconnected with nuclei in the thalamus and the basal ganglia (section 5.4), both receiving inputs from them and sending outputs to them.
+A second feature distinguishes processing in the neocortex from that in ANNs: all regions in the neocortex are also interconnected with nuclei in the thalamus and the basal ganglia (Section 5.4), both receiving inputs from them and sending outputs to them.
 In many cases, these projections form loops that have functional significance.
-For example, as we have noted in section 6.3, negative (also positive) feedback loops generate oscillations such as those registered with EEG (section 3.3).
+For example, as we have noted in Section 6.3, negative (also positive) feedback loops generate oscillations such as those registered with EEG (Section 3.3).
 The result is that there are ongoing oscillations in the neocortex at many different frequencies (Buzsáki, 2006).
 These affect how information is processed (discussed further in Bechtel, 2019).
 As just one example, when subthreshold oscillations in two different brain regions are synchronized, inputs from one region are more likely to generate action potentials in the other region.
-Recently, researchers have identified traveling waves-patterns of oscillation that move from region to region in the neocortex-and advanced evidence that these modulate such things as sensitivity to perceptual stimuli (Davis, Muller, Martinez-Trujillo, Sejnowski, & Reynolds, 2020).
+Recently, researchers have identified traveling waves - patterns of oscillation that move from region to region in the neocortex - and advanced evidence that these modulate things such as sensitivity to perceptual stimuli (Davis et al., 2020).
 Another example involves loops that include the basal ganglia, which may be particularly important in controlling processing in the neocortex.
-As we discussed in section 5.4, the basal ganglia by default inhibit other brain regions.
+As we discussed in Section 5.4, the basal ganglia by default inhibit other brain regions.
 As a result of loops with the thalamus and neocortex, the basal ganglia decide which activity in the neocortex is released from inhibition and allowed to continue.

-9.4 Cognitive control and the prefrontal cortex
+9.4 Cognitive Control and the Prefrontal Cortex

 An important feature of human cognition is what is referred to as cognitive control: the ability to resist habitual or emotionally salient behaviors in order to act in more context-appropriate ways (often ways that are expected to be more beneficial in the long term) (Miller & Cohen, 2001).
-For example, when a European or North American drives in Thailand, she needs to resist her habitual responses to drive on the right side and follow instead Thailand's rule of driving on the left.
-As another example, if we promised our best friend that we'd show up for his party at 11pm, we might have to suppress our physical and emotional exhaustion to honor our promise.
+For example, when a European or North American drives in Thailand, they need to resist their habitual responses to drive on the right side and follow instead Thailand's rule of driving on the left.
+As another example, if we promised our best friend that we would show up for their party at 11 pm, we might have to suppress our physical and emotional exhaustion to honor our promise.
 Such activities are common among humans.
 Even when not required to do so, children often share their candies fairly with their friends, suppressing their desire to eat more themselves.

-Cognitive control draws upon the processing capacities of a part of the neocortex that we haven't discussed much so far, the prefrontal cortex, which occupies the front part of the frontal lobe (the rear portion primarily contains areas involved in processing motor commands).

-Like posterior areas of the brain involved in vision, the prefrontal areas comprise multiple different processing areas that have been associated, largely through single-cell recording studies in monkeys and neuroimaging studies in humans (see section 3.3), with a variety of capacities.
-These are organized into processing streams that extend those involved in visual processing shown in Figure 14B.
+Cognitive control draws upon the processing capacities of a part of the neocortex that we have not discussed much so far, the prefrontal cortex, which occupies the front part of the frontal lobe (the rear portion primarily contains areas involved in processing motor commands).
+Like posterior areas of the brain involved in vision, the prefrontal areas comprise multiple different processing areas that have been associated, largely through single-cell recording studies in monkeys and neuroimaging studies in humans (see Section 3.3), with a variety of capacities.
+These are organized into processing streams that extend those involved in visual processing shown in Figure 14(b).
 The dorsal "where" or action-oriented stream gives rise to areas that represent actions, often complex actions, and the individual's evaluations of those actions.
 As one moves forward in the prefrontal cortex, the areas first encountered code for learned associations between sensory stimuli and motor responses.
 Areas yet further forward code more abstract rules between contexts and classes of actions, including social and moral norms (Carlson & Crockett, 2018) and facilitate thinking about hypothetical actions and future states of the world.
 In contrast, the continuation of the ventral stream represents increasingly abstract features of objects as well as evaluations of these objects.